EXCLUSIVE: On-location with Unsolved Mysteries "Berkshire UFO"

 I asked Tom if I could share his story with the ever- curious “Following Boston” community, and he graciously agreed…

 TW - I was raised and lived to this day in the 1835 Warner Homestead which is listed in Historic Homes and Institutions of Berkshire County Massachusetts.
 My first ancestor Samuel Wildbore was admitted as a free man of Boston March 4, 1634.
 He left at the advice of Roger Williams and formed Rhode Island.
-He is the six signer of the Portsmouth Compact a prelude to the declaration of independence.
+He is the six signers of the Portsmouth Compact a prelude to the declaration of independence.
 The Warners were in Boston in the 1600’s and next were in Nantucket where my Great, great, great, great grandfather lost his life at sea in the Revolution.
 We are who we were generation after generation.
 Boston is history and I am proud to be even in a small part of that history.
-Here in the Berkshire we have been in the same house for six generations.
+Here in the Berkshires, we have been in the same house for six generations.

 MK - How has your life changed since appearing on Unsolved Mysteries, and what was your reaction to the episode?

 TW - I was in contact with Netflix and Unsolved before the episode aired as what to expect.
-The thought of being seen by over 150 million people world wide was a bit shocking.
+The thought of being seen by over 150 million people worldwide was a bit shocking.
 The show is in 178 countries.
 Well actually I didn’t even know there were that many!
 The episode brought to light my autobiography, “Beyond The Stars”, which I had started before I was asked to do the show.
 I just wanted to tell the story for future generations.
 Now in the process of a movie based on that book.

 What got to me most was getting calls where people said they had considered suicide until they saw the episode, looked me up and talked to me.
 I am grateful to be there for people.
 That touched my heart.